Grazia: International editions

 Grazia has international editions in several countries.
 Its first international edition was published in Bulgaria in March 2004.
 The British edition of the magazine began publication in February 2005 and is owned in the UK under licence by Bauer Consumer Media.
 The Greek version was launched in April 2005.
 In November of the same year its edition in the United Arab Emirates was first issued.

 The magazine had an edition in Croatia from February 2006 and in Serbia from June 2006.
 The Russian edition began publication in March 2007, while the Netherlands followed in August 2007.
 Grazia India was launched in May 2008.
-Its Australian edition began publication in July 2008, but folded in February 2013.
+The magazine's Australian edition began publication in July 2008, but folded in February 2013.
 Grazia Australia reopened in 2015 under new management.
 In February 2009 the Chinese version of Grazia was started, being its twelfth international edition.
 The French version of the magazine was first published in August 2009.

 The inaugural issue of Grazia Korea was launched on 20 February 2013.
 It features a photospread of actors Lee Byung-hun, Bae Soo-bin and Kim Do-hyun for the play based on the film Masquerade (2012).
 Grazia Pakistan was launched in February 2017.
 The launch party took place at the HSY Mansion in Krachi on 6 February 2017 with publisher and editor-in-chief of Grazia Pakistan, Zahraa Saifullah and the first issue cover girl Mawra Hocane.
 Grazia Arabia is published in Qatar, and it gives annual Grazia Style awards.
 In 2018 the awards went to the Italian ambassador in Qatar and Asma Al Thani who is a Qatari adventurer.